-Here is the knowledge base / support site that I built and manage for York College of Pennsylvania (YCP):
+Here is the knowledge base / support site that I manage for York College of Pennsylvania (YCP):

 Let me know your thoughts, if you care to share.